 Many of these climate-related risks and opportunities could affect the value of the Funds' assets.
 Others could affect the sponsors and their ability to provide financial support to the Funds.

-Some risks and opportunities may affect the Open Fund DB Section's pension liabilities, for example through affecting members' life expectancy or the inflationary increases made to pensions each year.
+Some risks and opportunities may affect the Open Fund DB Section's pension liabilities, for example through the inflationary increases made to pensions each year.
 Taken together, and if not sufficiently managed, these risks and opportunities may affect the adequacy of the Open Fund DB Section's assets to pay the promised benefits, changing the extent to which the Fund needs the sponsors' financial support.
-The Trustee has the Long-Term Funding Objective to fully secure the Open Fund DB Section benefits through an insurance company "buy-in" contract by 2028.
-Climate change could throw this plan off track, or potentially accelerate it.
+The Trustee has insured substantially all the benefits payable from the Open Fund DB Section, however climate change could affect contingent benefits in the short-term.
 The liabilities in the Closed Fund are fully insured, therefore, the risk to Closed Fund members not receiving their pensions is very low.
-However, the Trustee will engage with the buy-in insurance provider about its exposure to climate related risks.
+However, the Trustee will engage with the buy-in insurance providers about their exposure to climate related risks.

-The Trustee has considered three main areas of risk to the Funds' financial position:
+The Trustee has considered two main areas of risk to the Funds' financial position:

-- Climate change reduces chance of achieving the long-term funding objective (Open Fund DB Section) - 2.
-Climate change diminishes members funds at retirement (DC Section) - 3.
-Climate change weakens the strength of employers' covenant
+- 1. Climate change diminishes members funds at retirement (DC Section) - Climate change weakens the strength of employers' covenant